 I'm Megan Warzecha, and I'm a runner.
 I'm in the midst of thoroughly reevaluating my career choices, and I hope that, in the end, my career involves running in some way.
 I train, race, and coach in Detroit with the Be Bold Crew, RUNdetroit, and the Oiselle Volée.
 I've lived in Detroit since 2008 with my husband, Jason, who's also a runner.
 I started running in high school but I really found my legs when I started training for my first half marathon, the Detroit Free Press Talmer Bank International Half Marathon, in 2014.
 I'm a Road Runners Club of America certified long distance running coach.
-I just qualified to run the Boston Marathon, and I hope the extra 2:45 I banked will actually get me into the 2018 race!
-I'm currently training for my fourth full marathon, the Glass City Marathon in Toledo, with a goal to PR and finally earn my spot at the starting line in Hopkinton.
+I've twice qualified for the Boston Marathon, but both times wasn't fast enough to earn a bib.
+I'm currently training for my fifth full marathon, the Glass City Marathon in Toledo, with a goal to PR and finally earn my spot at the starting line in Hopkinton.

 My Running Story

 One reason I love running is that it helps me to be more open.
 I tend to keep things close to the chest.
 I don't often share things that are important.
-When I run, and when I write about running, I feel more deeply and write more openly.
+When I run, and when I write about running, I'm able to be a little more vulnerable.
 I've had a few opportunities to articulate my running story, and I enjoy the progression, so I'll store the archived versions on these pages: